 Davenport Coffee Lounge near American University

-A non-profit, student run organization, Davenport Coffee Lounge is for students, by students.
+A non-profit, student-run organization, Davenport Coffee Lounge is for students, by students.
 The shop accepts the American University meal plan cards as a form of payment and Wi-Fi is free, so it’s a great place to get some homework done over a cup-a-Joe.
 There’s lots of seating, although the shop can get crowded.
 The shop is tucked away in the former chapel of the SIS building.

-American University is ranked as one of the leading universities in the nation for produce politically active, distinguished alumni with strong leadership skills and the ability to rethink local and global challenges.
+American University is ranked as one of the leading universities in the nation for producing politically active, distinguished alumni with strong leadership skills and the ability to rethink local and global challenges.
 The university strives to create meaningful change in the world.